byte-foundry/font_conv/README.md

 The first 'vagrant up --provider=azure' command will create the endpoints implemented in the azure.tcp.endpoints field in your Vagrantfile.
 DO NOT TRY TO DELETE THAT ENDPOINT: indeed, when using vagrant reload, for some reason it does not create again this endpoint, and you'll have either to launch 'azure vm endpoint create {VM-Name} {public-port} {private-port} (and install azure command line tools with npm if they are not yet installed), or to destroy your vm and everything in it, and restart the installation from scratch (from vagrant plugin install actually)

+To delete properly your VM, the following tasks are recommanded :
+	- destroy VM with vagrant destroy
+	- delete Vagrantfile (rm Vagrantfile)
+	- delete your box (vagrant box remove {YourBoxName}